Early Quantum Theory | General Chemistry 1

 Photoelectric effect:

-A phenomenon in which electrons are ejected from the surface of a metal exposed to light of a certain minimum frequency called the threshold frequency ν0
+The photoelectric effect is a phenomenon where electrons are ejected from the surface of a metal when exposed to light of a certain minimum frequency, known as the threshold frequency (ν0).

-Kinetic energy Eof the ejected electrons (in J):
+Kinetic energy Ek of the ejected electrons (in J):

 Ek = 0 (when ν < ν0)